jeff-dh/bscript/README.md

 ### tasks

-_tasks_ are generators -- a super set of functions -- that can be called "like functions".
+_tasks_ are generators -- a superset of functions -- that can be called "like functions".
 They have a global state each and their parameter get updated at each call. _tasks_ are implemented as callable _singeltons_.
 Furthermore they update their parameters (local variables inside the generator namespace) at